 This list of Android/Linux development board lists does not intend to be exhaustive.
-On the contrary, I only plan to list the boards that I find remarkable either by the level of community support, price or features, and I plan to keep the list shorter than 10 boards.
-For more Linux boards, you can read “List of 39 Low Cost Linux Friendly Boards and Products” and the corresponding comment section.
-The boards are listed in no particular order.
+On the contrary, I only plan to list the boards that I find remarkable either by the level of community support, price or features, and I plan to keep the list shorter than 10 boards / vendors.

-This board currently supports a number of Linux distributions such as Debian (Called Raspbian) and Arch Linux ARM, and an Android ICS port is on the way, and their is a huge community behind it, and thanks to the I/O headers, it can be used to for hardware prototyping.
+This board currently supports a vast number of Linux distributions such as Debian (Called Raspbian) and Arch Linux Arm, Windows 10 IoT, and other OS.
+If you run into any problem the huge community behind the board will likely already have a solution to your problem.
+The boards I/O headers allow hardware prototyping.

 Official URL: http://www.raspberrypi.org/